datadryad/dryad-app/documentation/technical_notes/affiliations.md

 Author affiliations
 ===================

 Author affiliations are associated with ROR identifiers.
-When there is not corresponding ROR identifier for an affiliation, the affiliation name is stored with an asterisk appended, so the curators can easily see that there is no maching ROR.

 Overview of the UI pieces
 - on the view for editing a dataset, there is a partial for the given